-All county governments support different landscape restoration projects and activities like reforestation, and this is evident from their County Integrated Developmental Plans (CIDPs).
-The counties are required by the national government to have mechanisms of reversing land degradation and reducing the negative effects of climate change.
+All county governments support landscape restoration projects and activities, this is evident in their County Integrated Developmental Plans (CIDPs).
+The counties are required by the national government to have mechanisms in place for reversing land degradation and reducing the negative effects of climate change.